a-leks/multilingual-nextjs/README.md

-No problem!
-Here is the full version of the `README.md` with all necessary information about the project’s internationalization setup, using dynamic folders, and examples for translation handling.
-The content is formatted as plain text with markdown for proper display in Git repositories, and it is designed as a boilerplate that anyone can use.

----

 # Multilingual Next.js Boilerplate with next-intl

 This project is a multilingual web application built using **Next.js** and **next-intl** for internationalization.
 It supports dynamic loading of translation files for both pages and components, making it easy to extend the app without manually updating routing logic.
 The project currently supports three languages and can be extended further.